self-host-composer/.github/profile/README.md

 ### Why one repo per stack?
 I chosed one repo per stack so that I can simply donwload only the repo i need and deploy it without downloading too many things that I don't need.

+Appart for the  .env-example file that i generate by hand I simply deploy them in a 3 step process with dockge https://github.com/louislam/dockge

+git clone the desired repo int the dockge stacks folder

+got to dockge and fill the environment to your need

+Deploy 🚀!

 <!--

 **Here are some ideas to get you started:**